 Metro Last Light (Very High, AF 16X, No AA, PhysX Disabled (1 runs)

-When testing Alpine AM4 Passive, you can see that it can shine, keeping the 2400g at bay with a temperature of 59 C.
+When testing Alpine AM4 Passive you can see that it is able to shine, keeping the 2400g at bay with a temperature of 59 C.

 15 minutes of ROG Realbench Stress Test